Danhayes3008/London-Tourisum-Charts/README.md

 She also helped me improve on the reset button so that i wouldnt have problems thurther down the road when i start using Jquery.

+Jo also provided me with a way to make my large charts look better on smaller screens by adding overflow: auto to the charts it is needed on.

 <strong>Marie O</strong>
 -